munair/biopset-documentation/theory/tokenomics/biop-token.md

 ### Developer Fund

 The Developer Fund will be used to pay for development, deployment, grants and to prevent DAO attacks until a healthy organization is present.
+Of the developer fund 25% will be dedicated to the original team members with a 10% unlock at TGE and a linear unlock over 3 years.
+The other 75% will be transferred to the DAO after its launch.

 ### Uniswap Listing